 Car accidents are overwhelming and stressful, and many people aren’t sure what to do in the aftermath.
 Here are some tips from the Atlanta car accident lawyers at The Dixon Firm, P.C.

-- Seek Medical Attention – Even if you don’t think you’re badly hurt, injuries from a car accident – like whiplash or a concussion – can often surface later.
+Even if you don’t think you’re badly hurt, injuries from a car accident – like whiplash or a concussion – can often surface later.
 Don’t take chances with your health.
-After any sort of car accident injury it is important to get thoroughly checked out right away.
+It is important to get thoroughly checked out right away after any sort of car accident injury.

 An experienced car accident lawyer at The Dixon Firm, P.C. does more than just represent you in a lawsuit; our team of experts will evaluate your case and protect your rights in the event of litigation.
 At our firm, we offer free consultations to help you understand the facts of your case and where you stand regarding Georgia law, all with no obligation.

-Schedule a Free Consultation With an Atlanta Car Accident Lawyer
+Schedule a Free Consultation With an Atlanta Car Accident Attorney

 Once we’ve gathered all the evidence, your car accident lawyer will go over everything with you.
 We will help you understand the strength of your case, your legal options, and your chances of compensation.
 No matter what direction your case takes, the team at The Dixon Firm, P.C. is on your side.
 Call us at 888-DIXON-11 for your free consultation.